-The proposed PSP in Applied sGeoInformatics is a new programme offered by the University of Thessaly (Department of Planning and Regional Development DPRD).
-The proposal stemmed from the research interests of the staff, who identified the need for specialist and applied postgraduate training that will allow their graduates to combine a theoretical approach and the application of methods in the area of Geographic Information Systems (GIS) and remote sensing, in the context of current advancements at informatic technology.
-The PSP substitutes the (now closed) PSP Spatial analysis and environmental management.
+The proposed PSP in Applied Spatial - Regional Planning is a new programme offered by the University of Thessaly (Department of Planning and Regional Development).
+The new PSP is the successor of the now closed programme Spatial - Urban Planning.
+The proposal stemmed from the research interests of the staff, who identified the need for specialist and applied Postgraduate training that will allow their graduates to prepare for the current environmental, development and social justice challenges in Greece, in these particular circumstances where global spatial planning is attempted.
+In addition, the PSP aims to improve the compatibility of the imparted knowledge with the international field and the particular development needs, characteristics and resources of the country.

-The PSP is designed as a Greek-language, mixed mode online and presential (hybrid) programme and aims to attract Greek students, offering 25 posts.
-Matriculated students of the PSP should be Planning Engineers similar to the profile of the undergraduate degree of the Department, but also other professionals with interest in the field (e.g. geography, economic and social sciences).
-A series of new courses have been designed for the programme, all owned by UTh, based on the research experience of the teaching staff, all current academics at the Department.
+The PSP is designed as a Greek-language, online and presential teaching (hybrid) mode and aims to attract Greek students, offering 25 posts.
+Matriculated students of the PSP should be Planning Engineers, similar to the profile of the Undergraduate degree of the Dept., but also other professionals with interest in the field.
+A series of new courses have been designed for the programme, all owned by UTh, based on the research experience of the teaching staff who are all current academics at the Department.

-The programme will charge fees of €2,500, which will be its only source of income and support.
+The programme will charge fees of €2,000, which will be its only source of income and support.
 They are considered reasonable and competitive, offering also alternatives for students from lower incomes, as per Greek Higher Education legislation.
 The PSP is not running yet and has not recruited students, expecting the conclusion of the accreditation process to set up a marketing strategy.
-The PSP belongs to a suit of 7 postgraduate programmes of the Department.
+The PSP belongs to a suite of 7 Postgraduate programmes of the Department

-The students are expected to develop research, analytical and application/ design skills through a series of projects and exercises.
-Some courses will be tutored, developed, presented and assessed online but the ethos of the PSP includes also periods of fieldwork and laboratory work that will take place in person at the facilities of the Engineering Faculty campus in Volos (Research Laboratories, computer labs, postgraduate space, studios, library) or elsewhere.
-The learning experience is further enhanced by the extensive student support services of the university.
+The students are expected to develop research and analytical skills through a series of projects and exercises, all tutored, developed, presented and assessed online and some in-person days are planned for projects and cohort building.
+The PSP will be using the facilities of the Department at the Engineering Faculty campus in Volos - Research Laboratories, computer labs, Postgraduate space, studios, library - as also the extensive student support services of the university.

 A mixture of learning outcomes pertinent to the field and transferable skills are considered in each course.
-The programme is offered full-time (3 semesters) and part-time (5 semesters) and has a structure of delivery and contact that accommodates any students who may be in employment.
-It is structured around 5 compulsory taught courses per semester, amounting to 60 ECTS credits, and the students will be working on a Thesis during the third semester (30 ECTS).
+The programme is offered full-time (3 semesters) and part-time (5 semesters) and has a structure of delivery and contact that considers that some students may be working in the sector.
+It is structured around compulsory and two elective taught courses, amounting to 60 ECTS credits, and the students will be working on a Thesis during the third semester (30 ECTS).